The most expensive mistake in analytics costs zero to fix.

 I've worked with 100+ mid-sized organizations, and this pattern shows up so often: Teams invest in tracking, dashboards, BI tools.
 They integrate data sources.
 They build beautiful visualizations.
 And when someone in the leadership meeting asks: "So what should we change?"
 The room goes quiet.

 That's not a tech failure.
-Instead, it is:

-A questions and focus failure
+It's a questions and focus failure

 The thing is: this isn't about finding an easier approach.
 It's about not letting the technology rule – but letting consciousness rule.
 Data is one of the most powerful tools we have.
 But it's a tool that helps you gain clarity and set direction.
 Not direction anywhere.
 Direction into the right place.